oruga-ui/oruga/packages/docs/documentation/README.md

 ### Adding new classes or override existing ones

 With Oruga you can easily override existing components style appending one or more classes.
+Each component has a `Class prop` section (for example see [Dropdown Class props](/components/Dropdown.html#class-props)) where you can inspect elements each class property affects.

 ::: tip
 Remember that for a complete customization you can import `@oruga-ui/oruga/dist/oruga-lite.css`.
 It's a light stylesheet that doesn't provide all attributes that you would customize by CSS or SASS/SCSS variables.
 [Click here](#usage-of-oruga-lite-stylesheet) for more information.